dworthen/scf/README.md

 # Conditional scaffolding

 SCF supports conditional scaffolding.
-We can define conditions, declaratively, to dictate when a file will be scaffolded.
-For example, defining conditions for when a configuration file or build file will be scaffolded.
+Here is an example of using conditions to control when the build file, _webpack.config.js_ in this case, will be scaffolded.

 ```yaml
 ---